zooba/pymanager/pep-draft.md

 into certain environments, and without them, it would simply be disallowed and those users would have no access to Python.

-This admin-only configuration is primarily a path to a configuration file that an administrator can deploy to any controlled location.
-Additional configuration settings as needed for essential control may also be provided directly, rather than requiring the use of the config file.
-For example, the option to disable certain subcommands or override the default index may be provided to allow simple restrictions without file deployments.
+The intent is for the main admin-only configuration to be a path to a new ``base_config`` configuration file that an administrator can deploy to any controlled location.
+This allows a network administrator to control the source of their users' default Python runtimes, without forcibly restricting them, or to override the other sources for configuration files (apart from the command line option).

 Index Schema